byakugan-1/byakugan.io/_posts/2025-02-20-envoy-guide.md

 ![Image](/assets/img/envoy-guide-images/30.webp)

 Your Passport will now generate your "Backup Code".
 This is a series of numbers that can be used to decrypt a backup of your wallet stored on a MicroSD.
-This backup system, specific to Foundation devices, constitutes an additional backup to your mnemonic phrase, but is not compatible with other Bitcoin software.
+This backup system, specific to Foundation devices, constitutes an additional backup to your mnemonic phrase.

-If you decide to use this "Backup Code", be sure to keep it in a different location from your MicroSD containing the encrypted backup of your wallet.
-You may, however, choose not to use this system if you feel that a good backup of your mnemonic phrase is sufficient.

 ![Image](/assets/img/envoy-guide-images/31.webp)

+> The Backup Code is device‑specific and not compatible with other wallet software; store it separately from the MicroSD containing the encrypted backup.
+{: .prompt-warning }

 Enter your "Backup Code" to confirm that you have saved it correctly.